 No. Some women who have never tried breastfeeding or who ran into breastfeeding problems may feel bottle feeding is easier but when breastfeeding is running smoothly it is much quicker and easier than bottle feeding.
 Aside from the financial and environmental cost and the risks to your baby’s health and normal brain development, feeding industrial milks involves a lot of time consuming washing, sterilising and preparation of feeds.

-#5 Will my partner miss out on bonding if he can’t share feeding?
+#5 Will my partner miss out on bonding if they can’t share feeding?

 Breasts can be shared!